dreruff/SurvivalShooter/README.md

 Basic survival shooter game using Unity.

+Shoot enemies as they continue to spawn and try to attack player.
+Game ends when player dies.

 ## How to Play:
 * Directional buttons to move player.
 * Use the mouse to turn player.